docusign/code-examples-java/README.md

 ## eSignature API

-For more information about the scopes used for obtaining authorization to use the eSignature API, see the [Required Scopes section](https://developers.docusign.com/docs/esign-rest-api/esign101/auth).
+For more information about the scopes used for obtaining authorization to use the eSignature API, see [Required scopes](https://developers.docusign.com/docs/esign-rest-api/esign101/auth#required-scopes).

-For a list of code examples that use the eSignature API, select the Python tab under [Examples and languages](https://developers.docusign.com/docs/esign-rest-api/how-to/code-launchers#examples-and-languages) on the DocuSign Developer Center.
+For a list of code examples that use the eSignature API, select the Java tab under [Examples and languages](https://developers.docusign.com/docs/esign-rest-api/how-to/code-launchers#examples-and-languages) on the DocuSign Developer Center.

 ## Rooms API

-**Note:** To use the Rooms API you must also [create your Rooms developer account](https://developers.docusign.com/docs/rooms-api/rooms101/create-account).
+**Note:** To use the Rooms API, you must also [create your Rooms developer account](https://developers.docusign.com/docs/rooms-api/rooms101/create-account).
 Examples 4 and 6 require that you have the DocuSign Forms feature enabled in your Rooms for Real Estate account.
-For more information about the scopes used for obtaining authorization to use the Rooms API, see the [Required Scopes section](https://developers.docusign.com/docs/rooms-api/rooms101/auth/).
+For more information about the scopes used for obtaining authorization to use the Rooms API, see [Required scopes](https://developers.docusign.com/docs/rooms-api/rooms101/auth/).

-For a list of code examples that use the Rooms API, select the Python tab under [Examples and languages](https://developers.docusign.com/docs/rooms-api/how-to/code-launchers#examples-and-languages) on the DocuSign Developer Center.
+For a list of code examples that use the Rooms API, select the Java tab under [Examples and languages](https://developers.docusign.com/docs/rooms-api/how-to/code-launchers#examples-and-languages) on the DocuSign Developer Center.

 ## Click API
-For more information about the scopes used for obtaining authorization to use the Click API, see the [Required Scopes section](https://developers.docusign.com/docs/click-api/click101/auth/)
+For more information about the scopes used for obtaining authorization to use the Click API, see [Required scopes](https://developers.docusign.com/docs/click-api/click101/auth/#required-scopes)

-For a list of code examples that use the Click API, select the Python tab under [Examples and languages](https://developers.docusign.com/docs/click-api/how-to/code-launchers#examples-and-languages) on the DocuSign Developer Center.
+For a list of code examples that use the Click API, select the Java tab under [Examples and languages](https://developers.docusign.com/docs/click-api/how-to/code-launchers#examples-and-languages) on the DocuSign Developer Center.

 ## Monitor API

 **Note:** To use the Monitor API, you must also [enable DocuSign Monitor for your organization](https://developers.docusign.com/docs/monitor-api/how-to/enable-monitor/).
 For information about the scopes used for obtaining authorization to use the Monitor API, see the [scopes section](https://developers.docusign.com/docs/monitor-api/monitor101/auth/).

-For a list of code examples that use the Click API, select the Python tab under [Examples and languages](https://developers.docusign.com/docs/monitor-api/how-to/code-launchers#examples-and-languages) on the DocuSign Developer Center.
+For a list of code examples that use the Click API, select the Java tab under [Examples and languages](https://developers.docusign.com/docs/monitor-api/how-to/code-launchers#examples-and-languages) on the DocuSign Developer Center.

 ## Installation